What’s not to love about Italy? The food, the wine, the history—it’s no wonder people can’t get enough of la bella Italia.

 1: Rome (Civitavecchia)

 Romantic piazzas, historic ruins, world-class museums, and pasta (so much pasta!) await in the Italian capital of Rome.
-Our cruise ships dock in Civitavecchia, a port city located on the western coast and only 45 minutes away from the city center.
+The Rome cruise port is located in Civitavecchia, a port city located on the western coast and only 45 minutes away from the city center.

 The possibilities of what to do on a cruise to Rome are endless, but there are some highlights that shouldn’t be missed, especially if it’s your first time in the Eternal City.